The Karnstein Trilogy: Other films

 A planned fourth film in the series, variously announced as either The Vampire Virgins or The Vampire Hunters, only got as far as the early draft stage.

-The 1974 film Captain Kronos – Vampire Hunter features a female vampire from the Karnstein family, and is sometimes considered part of the same continuity, though it takes place in England rather than in Central Europe.

 Vampire lore

 The vampires of the Karnstein Trilogy differ from those of the Hammer Dracula films.
 Here, vampires can walk about in daylight and are immune to fire (their bodies are consumed, but their spirits just create or inhabit a new body).
 Their weaknesses are garlic and crosses, and the only ways to kill them is by staking them through their hearts or beheading them.
 Some of this lore is retained in the 1972 Hammer film Vampire Circus.